Salesforce has agreed to acquire Quip, Quip CEO Bret Taylor and Head of Product Kevin Gibbs announced Monday.

-Microsoft last month announced Microsoft Dynamics 365 and Microsoft AppSource, which bring deep integration to ERP, CRM and desktop productivity capabilities.
+Microsoft last month announced Microsoft Dynamics 365 and Microsoft AppSource, which bring deep integration to ERP, CRM, and desktop productivity capabilities.

-The goal is to create “large ecosystem of compatible products, built on the same standards and supported by the same platform,” said Denis Pombriant, principal at Beagle Research.
+The goal is to create a “large ecosystem of compatible products, built on the same standards and supported by the same platform,” said Denis Pombriant, principal at Beagle Research.

-The Quip purchase will let users integrate Salesforce business objects — such as customer records, support tickets and marketing campaigns — into Quip documents, Constellation’s Lepofsky said.
+The Quip purchase will let users integrate Salesforce business objects — such as customer records, support tickets, and marketing campaigns — into Quip documents, Constellation’s Lepofsky said.

 Profiting at the Edge